-The library staff will create online access to book chapters or articles either through direct linking to library e-resources or by digitizing print copies.
-These links are automatically added to the Moodle library block.
-Textbooks for classes are placed on reserve at the Journalism Library.
+Library staff create online access to artiles, book chapters, and ebooks through direct linking to library e-resources or by digitizing print copies.
+These readings display in Moodle websites for courses.

 Schedule a classroom visit and request lessons from the Journalism Library to help students develop research competencies and become successful at finding, evaluating, and applying information for assignments.

 The University Libraries has documentaries, feature films, and archives of television programs available via streaming services and with a collection of videos that can be reserved for classroom use.
 Physical collections of videos are housed at the Walter Library.

 The library maintains this open access repository to provide faculty with otions for self-archiving and long-term preservation of their scholarly publications, audo files, and data sets.

 The University Libraries assists faculty and graduate students learn how to manage, preserve, and share research data.
 In addition to data management, specialists curate and organize research data, assign digital object identifiers, and make these results discoverable and available for downloading according to research preferences.